vladrich/x11-window-search/README.md

 Debug hints:

 * Run w/ `-v` flag.
-* If the last CLO is `-V` fvwm-window-search will display its up-to-day configuration & exit.
+* If the last CLO is `-V`, fvwm-window-search will display its up-to-date configuration & exit.

 ### Config file